BeeBeeCue/UnityBoltTest/README.md

 This was made during a Udemy course.
 The course is "Bolt Visual Scripting in Unity" by Wilmer Lin.
 I highly recommend the course to anyone interested.

+Above you can see a GIF of the project working.
+The visual graph is implementing the shooting logic.

 <!-- CONTACT -->